 As a foreigner, you would be able to purchase a freehold property in these designated areas.
 In total, there are 23 neighborhoods in which a non-citizen can purchase a home.
 In order to purchase a freehold property, foreigners need to transact through a RERA-approved real estate agent.

 Understanding your legal rights as a non-citizen of Dubai is the first consideration to make before the purchasing process.
 Speak with a local realtor to educate yourself on the two ownership options.
 Since only designated neighborhoods contain freehold properties, by simply reviewing the areas, you may be able to already rule out freehold ownership.
 Before making a major purchase, performing due diligence is always a good idea.
 You can also do some research on the neighborhoods that have experienced increased property appreciation, or the areas charging the highest rents.
+The biggest and most significant difference between leasehold and freehold ownership is control.
+Freehold owners have more control over the property unit and land compared to leasehold owners.
+Other contributing factors to consider include your long-term needs, property use, budget and the home you are considering.

 If you said, far into the future, and the intention is to rent the home, then freehold ownership would be the best option.